yifanwu2828/Motion-Planning/README.md

 ## Introduction
 This is a Python implementation of Motion Planing which includes two parts
 * Own implement of Search-based Motion Planning Algorithm:
-    1. weighted A* with epsilon consistence
+    1. Weighted A* with epsilon consistence
     2. One-to-many discrete collision/distance checking using
        [python-fcl](https://github.com/BerkeleyAutomation/python-fcl)